Asking “which” with “nào”

 Usage notes

-The first structure places nào right after a measure word without specifying any noun.
-This is like saying “which one” in English.
-For this structure, remember to use the correct measure word.
-If there are more than one measure word, use cái as a middle-ground solution.
+For the third structure, if there are more than one measure word, use cái as a middle-ground solution.
 For example, if option A is con mèo (“cat”), and option B is cuốn sách (“book”), then there is a conflict of measure words.
 Because of this, in this case, we have to use cái, so “which one” will be cái nào.

-If a noun doesn’t have a measure word, then the second structure is the only option, of course.
+If a noun doesn’t have a measure word, then the first structure is the only option, of course.
 Otherwise, we have two options: either adding a measure word or not.
-However, there is a subtle difference between them: adding a measure word refers to each instance while omitting it refers to the general type.
+However, there is a subtle difference between them: adding a measure word refers to each instance while omitting it refers to the general type of things.

 • quả táo nào